marvin-season/danny-website/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+### Branch
+The `master` branch is used for the live website. (https://vercel.com/dashboard).
+The `gh-pages` branch is used for the GitHub pages website.(https://marvin-season.github.io/danny-website/).
+The `main` branch is source code.
+The `dev` branch is used for develop doc